thompsonsed/pycoalescence/docs/README_pycoalescence.rst

     times=times)
     t.apply()

+.. note:: The record_fragments variable can either be boolean (to automatically detect contiguous fragments from the
+          data), or a path to a csv file.
+The csv file should contain the fragment name, x min, y min, x max, y max and area (a weighting parameter usually equal to the number of variables).
+The x and y minima and maxima define the extremes of the fragment.

 A few biodiversity metrics can then be obtained directly from the database using built-in functions, relieving the user of having to generate these manually.
 These include